godaddy/tartufo/README.md

                                   or `text` can be specified.
 If not provided (default) the output will be generated in `text` format.
-  -e, --exclude-signatures TEXT   [DEPRECATED] Use the exclude-findings config
-                                  option instead.
-Specify signatures of
-                                  matches that you explicitly want to exclude from the scan, and mark as okay.
-These signatures are generated during the scan
-                                  process, and reported out with each
-                                  individual match.
-This option can be
-                                  specified multiple times, to exclude as many signatures as you would like.
   -od, --output-dir DIRECTORY     If specified, all issues will be written out
                                   as individual JSON files to a uniquely named directory under this one.
 This will help